d-002/fast-voronoi/research/notes.md

 Update: this circle may not exist.
 Need to find neighbors in another way, even though we will still only compute these kinds of intersections: only consider intersections between circles created with these neighbors
 Need a breakthrough if I want something better than O(n^3), which was the complexity found before, and since now the problem is more complex

+    # TODO THIS IS FALSE, LINE TO CIRCLE ONLY CUTS A PORTION OF THE LINE

 First iteration, to find if a cell is neighboring another cell, algorithm similar to the previous one (for non-weighted diagrams):
 - if the edge between the two cells is a line:
     - if the edge with a third cell is a line, use the same algorithm as before